eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/README.md

   - Account: demo
   - User: admin
 - AWS
-  - Region: us-west-2
+  - Region: us-east-1
-  - Account: mjchp
+  - Account: euca
   - User: demo

 Prior to running this demo, the Eucalyptus Region and AWS Account must be prepared for demos via